shlee782/ECAPA_CNN_TDNN/README.md

 1. Download the VoxCelb dataset from https://mm.kaist.ac.kr/datasets/voxceleb/.
 2. Place all .wav files in a folder named 'wav'.
 3. Create another folder and name it 'my_folder' (or any desired name).
-4. Move the 'wav' folder into the 'my_folder' folder.
+4. Move the 'wav' folder into the 'my_folder'.

 ### Training